corda/corda-logic-app-adapter/readme.md

 ### Service Bus Consumer (M1)

-The service bus consumer will consume a message targeted at a channel and topic they have responsibility for (and are thus subscribed to) and pass the message consumed to the RPC invoker.
+The service bus consumer will consume a message targeted at a channel and topic they have responsibility for (and are thus subscribed to) and pass the message consumed to the message processor.
 We distinguish between the following error cases that can occur following the consumption of a message:

  1. A message is malformed and cannot be parsed.
- 2. A flow cannot be invoked using a message because an error occurred during RPC invocation (i.e. no connectivity to the node via RPC).
+ 2. A flow cannot be invoked using a message because an error occurred during flow invocation.
  3. Flow invocation times out.
  4. A flow cannot be invoked because the invoked flow logic throws an exception (e.g. inapplicable parameters passed).